paketo-buildpacks/rfcs/text/0034-hash-field-bom.md

 Currently, the only hashing algorithm that we support in the BOM (bill of materials) is `SHA256`, as the only checksum fields are explicitly named `sha256`.
-This shoehorns the hash algorithm to `SHA256` an alienates any hashes we can collect in other formats.
+This shoehorns the hash algorithm to `SHA256` and alienates any hashes we can collect in other formats.
 This RFC proposes that the Paketo BOM supports hashes in any algorithm.